Stuck in the Middle with You

 The parishes of and around Lafayette are not immune to this syndrome.
 In fact, as I type this chapter, there is a protest happening in front of the Lafayette Police Station regarding the shooting of Trevin Lewis who, witnesses say, was running for his life when an LPD officer shot him in the back.
 The LPD then asked the neighbor to show them her private security video and upon watching it, they immediately confiscated that recording.
 So far, the LPD is refusing to share it with the public and so… there’s a protest happening in front of the police station as I type this.

 A few miles in the other direction, to the west of Lafayette, is Acadia Parish.
-They are currently trying to come to grips over the shooting death of Melvin LeBlanc, a black man with mental illness who was acting irrationally one night, a year ago.
-Four units showed up on the scene and all of them turned off their dash cams before putting on their Kevlar vests and busting down the door.
+They are currently trying to come to grips over the shooting death of Melvin LeBlanc, a ‘gentle bear’ of a man who was well loved in his community.
+Mel, as he was known, suffered with bi-polar tendencies and was deeply depressed when he began to have suicidal thoughts.
+He shared those thoughts with a friend who called 911 and asked for help ~ it was in the middle of the day ~ only one year ago.
+Four Police units showed up on the scene and all of them turned off their dash cams before putting on their Kevlar vests and busting down the door.
 Evidence proves that fourteen shots were fired that night and none of them were fired by Melvin LeBlanc.
 Although, the officers involved made statements to the contrary, they said LeBlanc shot first.
 The fatal bullet was fired execution style into the back of Melvin Leblanc’s head.
 The Crowley police chief is currently being sued over the incident and everyone is watching the case very closely.

 Another police shooting lawsuit, this one in Lafayette, is presently in appeal regarding the shooting death of Quamaine Mason.
 Mason, a young black man, was getting ready to graduate with a masters in criminal justice.
 He had just applied for a position with the Lafayette Police Department and carried a legally exposed weapon because he was training to be a police officer.
 Three days after he applied for a job with the LPD, he had an argument with his girlfriend over a puppy.
 The police were called and even though Quamaine immediately raised his hands on their command, one of the officers released his K9 inside the first 4 seconds of the confrontation.
 Quamaine instinctively lowered his arm to protect himself from the dog.
 The officer took his movement as a threat and killed Quamaine by shooting him in the chest.
 And then he continued to shoot six more times into Quamaines back while he lay there bleeding out.
 After the funeral, Quamaine Mason's mother received a letter addressed to her dead son.
 It was a letter of congratulations, Quamaine had been accepted to train as a Louisiana State Trooper.
 He should be patrolling the highways of Louisiana today, instead, he was shot dead by someone he thought was his brother in blue.